cloudControl/documentation/Add-on Documentation/Data Processing/Searchly.md

 To add the Searchly ElasticSearch Add-on use the addon.add command.

 ~~~
-$ cctrlapp APP_NAME/DEP_NAME addon.add Searchly.OPTION
+$ cctrlapp APP_NAME/DEP_NAME addon.add searchly.OPTION
 ~~~
-Replace `Searchly.OPTION` with a valid option, e.g. `Searchly.micro`.
+Replace `searchly.OPTION` with a valid option, e.g. `searchly.micro`.

 When added, Searchly ElasticSearch automatically creates a new user account.
-You can manage the Add-on within the [web console](https://www.cloudcontrol.com/console) (go to the specific deployment and click the link "Searchly.OPTION").
+You can manage the Add-on within the [web console](https://www.cloudcontrol.com/console) (go to the specific deployment and click the link "searchly.OPTION").

 ## Upgrading the Searchly ElasticSearch Add-on

 To upgrade from a smaller to a more powerful plan use the addon.upgrade command.

 ~~~
-$ cctrlapp APP_NAME/DEP_NAME addon.upgrade Searchly.OPTION_OLD Searchly.OPTION_NEW
+$ cctrlapp APP_NAME/DEP_NAME addon.upgrade searchly.OPTION_OLD searchly.OPTION_NEW
 ~~~

 ## Downgrading the Searchly ElasticSearch Add-on